AI without AI š£ļø

-by myself here in Agile Analytics and Beyond, and
+by myself here in my personal newsletter, and

 My Views as a Reader

-However, from an ethics perspective, I do think writers should disclose when AI-based tools are used for much more than grammar checks and research.
+However, from an ethics perspective, I do think writers should disclose when AI-based tools are used for much more than grammar checks, background research (with verification!), or brainstorming.

 Why disclose?
 Simple.